odingaval/onChainCV/README.md

 ## Overview

 OnchainCV issues non‑transferable credentials (SBTs) to wallet addresses.
 Each credential points to JSON metadata on IPFS (title, description, links).
 An owner‑managed registry controls who can issue credentials.
+The platform also includes a comprehensive profile management system for users to create and share their professional identities.

 ## Contracts